 The Best Time of Year to Go to Vietnam

-Vietnam isn’t as much of a seasonal destination as other countries, you can visit year-round however there are a few things that you will want to keep in mind.
+Vietnam isn’t as much of a seasonal destination as other countries, you can visit year-round however there are a few things that you will want to keep in mind, especially if you only have 2 weeks in Vietnam.
 First off, the climate varies a lot through Vietnam.
 The south is hot and humid but the north, around Sapa, can actually get snow in the winter.
 So keep that in mind while you pack!
 Spring and Fall, as the shoulder seasons, tend to be the most popular times to go.
 The temperature is moderate without being cold and rainy or really hot and humid, and you skip the summer student crowds.

 Getting a Visa for Vietnam